jamie.lentin.co.uk

 CPUFreq

 Even if it's predominantly a desktop, this is a good-thing™ to keep heat (and therefore noise) down.
 I wanted to just use one of the kernel governors and not play around that much.
 Compile in support for "Intel Pentium 4 clock modulation", and whatever governors you want.
-Although you can't select ondemand or conservative for the default govenor, you can install sysfs-tools and add to /etc/sysfs.conf:-
+Although you can't select ondemand or conservative for the default govenor, you can install sysfs-tools and add to /etc/sysfs.conf:

 devices/system/cpu/cpu0/cpufreq/scaling_governor = ondemand